 You may also qualify for a catastrophic plan, the lowest level of coverage available in the marketplace.
 These plans are available to people who have financial exemptions or are under the age of 30.
 They come with low monthly premiums but a yearly deductible of $8,150.

 A catastrophic plan essentially exists to prevent you from going bankrupt after a medical emergency.
 Purchasing a bronze or silver plan may save you money if you need to use your health insurance.

 According to the CDC, a high body mass can lead to several serious health conditions.
 That’s why health insurance companies analyze your BMI to determine your risk-level.
 A high BMI leads to higher monthly premiums.

-In 2016, CT had a 26 percent obesity rate, the 10th lowest rate in the country.
+In 2018, CT had a 27.4 percent obesity rate, the seventh lowest rate in the country.
 Out of the many state residents who used QuoteWizard to compare health insurance plans, 32 percent have a BMI in the obese range.

 It’s no surprise that smokers pay more for health insurance due to the numerous health conditions tobacco causes.
-About 13.3 percent of CT residents are smokers, the fourth lowest rate in the country.
+About 12.7 percent of CT residents are smokers, the third lowest rate in the country.

 According to HealthCare.gov, a plan for an older person costs up to three times more than a younger person.
 CT residents who used QuoteWizard to shop for health insurance are, on average, 42 years old.

 Your zip code plays a major role in your monthly premiums.
 That’s because every state has different rules, regulations, and providers regarding insurance.

 Also, health insurance companies use a community-rating system to determine your prices.
 Rates depend in part on the combined claims everyone files.
 That means if your state files a high number of claims, your prices could jump.